nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating persons: `find`

-The find command allows you to locate persons by their names, module-role pairs, or a combination of both.
+The find command allows you to locate persons by their names, module-role pairs, tags or any combinations of them.

 #### By name